Marie B. Smith Chairman

-Eugene J. Houghton, Jr. Chairman
+Eugene J. Houghton, Jr. Vice Chairman

 In 1971, Gene was elected to the Supervisory Committee, served for five years, and was elected as Chairman.
 In 1976, he was elected to the Board of Directors and has served as a Director since that time.
 In 1981, Gene was elected as Vice Chairman, a position he held for 19 years, and in 2000, he was elected Chairman of the Board of Directors.
 Gene taught in the Sacramento City Unified School District for 32 years before retiring in 1992.
 He earned his Bachelor's degree from California State University, San Jose, and his Master's degree from California State University, Chico.

-Dolores Bleekman Director
+Dolores Bleekman Secretary

 Dolores Bleekman has been a member of Schools Financial Credit Union since 1967.
 When the Credit Union’s Ambassador Program was introduced in 1994, she was selected to participate in the program.
 In 1999 Dolores became a Member-At-Large and served on the Personnel Committee.
 In 2001 she was elected to the Supervisory Committee where she served as Secretary and most recently as Chairman.
 She was elected to the Board of Directors in 2010.
 Dolores holds an undergraduate degree from Eastern Michigan University and a graduate degree from University of LaVerne.
 She retired in 1993 after a 30-year teaching career and continued as a substitute teacher until 2003.